 State statutes require banks either to give bond or pledge government securities (types of which are specifically identified in the statutes) to LES in the amount of utility deposits.
 The statutes allow pledged securities to be reduced by the amount of the deposit insured by the Federal Deposit Insurance Corporation (FDIC).
-Pursuant to legislation enacted in 2010, the FDIC fully insured all noninterest-bearing transaction accounts beginning December 31, 2010 through December 31, 2012, at all FDIC institutions.
-This legislation expired on December 31, 2012.
-Beginning January 1, 2013, noninterest-bearing transaction accounts are subject to the \$250,000 limit on FDIC insurance per covered institution.
+LES' cash deposits are insured up to \$250,000 by the FDIC.